 Content and maybe tired, head back down to the marina to catch your scheduled ferry back to Seattle.

 Make your adventure extra special by staying and camping for a night or two!
 Watching the sun set behind the Olympic Mountains on the west side is an amazing experience or seeing the city come alive with lights after dark from the southeast side is also truly a treat.
-The campsites are spacious, they have a campfire ring, picnic tables and breathtaking views.
+The campsites like the Cascadia Marine Trail Campsites are spacious, they have a campfire ring, picnic shelters, tables and magnificent views.
 If you thought your sunset was amazing, wait until you see the sunrise from Blake Island!
 Yeah, breathtaking…

 A few last things.
-There are restrooms on the island, both flush and vault toilets.
-Blake Island has no garbage cans.
+There are restrooms on the island camping ground, both flush and vault toilets.
+Blake Island State Park has no garbage cans.
 It is a “pack in and pack out” island so all of your trash must leave with you.
 Please prepare for this.
 Be sure to thank the friendly park rangers who help keep Blake Island the kind of place you will want to return to again and again.
 My last tip is to book your roundtrip ferry early!
 They are capped right now at 17 people.
 Summer is going to be busy!

 Blake Island Marine State Park is a gem.
 This is the place to create an amazing adventure for your family or friends.
 There is something for everyone and for every age at Blake.
-Start planning your adventure now!
+Start planning your adventure in one of the best Washington State Parks now!